Top 10 Jazz Funk Albums

-For a long time this was considered to be one of the great overlooked masterpieces of the 1970s, but it’s since gained a fairly broad following, which is obviously awful news for Jazz Funk train spotters who had been making tents in their cords for years to Sweet Power Your Embrace.
+For a long time this was considered to be one of the great overlooked masterpieces of the 1970s, but it’s since gained a fairly broad following, which is obviously awful news for Jazz Funk train spotters who had been keeping this secret for years.
+Here’s Sweet Power Your Embrace.

 Gary Bartz Ntu Troop – Harlem Bush Music (1970)

-Recorded in 1970, this wasn’t actually released until 1997, which means that for 27 years it fermented in a basement like a potent political and cultural moonshine.
+Recorded in 1970, this wasn’t actually released until 1997, which means that for 27 years it fermented in a basement like moonshine.
 The very definition of haphazard interpretive Jazz colliding with clumsy 1970s Funk, you’ve got to choose your moments with this one.
 Most people I know, for example, bloody hate it.
 But they’re wrong.